videolan/x265/doc/reST/cli.rst

 	Level 2 - In addition to the functionality of level 1, at all depths, force (a) only depth when angular mode is chosen by the save encode.
 	(b) depth and mode when other intra modes are chosen by the save encode.

+	Level 3 - Perform analysis of intra modes for depth reused from first encode.

 	Default 0.